Show All Answers

 To learn what to do if you are quarantine for travel-related exposure, visit our Quarantine for Travel-Related Exposure page.

-A travel-related quarantine is 14 days, starting the day after you arrive in or return to Kansas.
-Learn more.
+A travel-related quarantine now follows the Shortened Quarantine Guidance, starting the day after you arrive in or return to Kansas.
+See FAQ item 10 or learn more.

 See what steps to take if you develop symptoms consistent with COVID-19 on our If You Develop Symptoms in Quarantine page.